-To make this run, you'll need to have the xlwings add-in installed.
-The easiest way to get everything set up is to use the xlwings command line client from either a command prompt on Windows or a terminal on Mac: xlwings quickstart myproject.
+To make this run, you'll need to have the xlwings add-in installed or have the workbooks setup in the standalone mode.
+The easiest way to get everything set up is to use the xlwings command line client from either a command prompt on Windows or a terminal on Mac: xlwings guickstart myproject.